 Parking for cars, coaches, motorcycles and motorhomes in Dorset can be easily located by following roads signs with a white letter P on a blue background.

 Parking is plentiful and are located in all the major towns and villages across Dorset including Beaminster, Blandford Forum, Bridport, Charmouth, Christchurch, Corfe Castle, Dorchester, Gillingham, Lyme Regis, Portland, Shaftesbury, Sherborne, Stalbridge, Sturminster Newton, Swanage, Wareham, West Bay, West Bexington, Weymouth and Wimborne Minster.

 Off-street parking (car parks)

 Dorset Council operates parking for cars, coaches, motorcycles and motorhomes covering the whole county, with the exception of Bournemouth, Poole, Christchurch and Swanage.
 Parking charges apply in most car parks 7 days a week between 8am and 6pm (please check individual car park information).
 When visiting the council website, you can search for parking for a variety of different vehicle types, i.e. motorbikes and motorhomes, as well as facilities including toilets and electric vehicle charging.

 At Dorset Council car parks you can pay for parking using your phone by calling or texting JustPark (you'll need to register before using this service).
 You can also download the JustPark app to your smartphone for quick, online parking payments.

 If you are parking in Bournemouth, Poole or Christchurch you can use PayByPhone, JustPark or RingGo to pay for parking.
 You'll be able to pay by phone by calling or texting and you can also download the appropriate Apps to your phone.
 Further information is available about Bournemouth, Poole and Christchurch car parks.

 In Swanage you can pay for parking using your mobile phone by calling or texting JustPark (you'll need to register before using this service).
 You can also download the JustPark app to your smartphone for quick, online parking payments.
 Further information is available about Swanage car parks.

 Please note that there are a lot more car parks in Dorset, that are run by town and parish councils or private businesses.
-The majority of the car parks are pay and display, but some are free of charge.
+The majority of the car parks are pay and display, but some are free of charge; please check on arrival.